 The best way to exploit this opportunity is to divide it into two segments and sell to buyers in each.
-One is the retail segment where you reach buyers using a network of middlemen.
-The other segment is comprised of direct sales to non-retailers that use books as marketing tools to sell more of their products or help their employees, members, or students.
+One is the retail segment, where you reach buyers using a network of middlemen.
+The other segment consists of direct sales to non-retailers that use books as marketing tools to sell more of their products or help their employees, members, or students.

 Selling to Retailers

 You are already familiar with this sector.
 You find distributors or wholesalers to get your books into retail outlets where they are sold off the shelf to consumers.
-Payments are made in two or three months and unsold books are returned.
-Retailers display products that 1) will build store traffic, 2) maximize profitability per square foot and 3) generate more inventory turns.
-Prove that your title can do those things better than competitors’ titles and you can get your books on the shelves of the below retailers:
+Payments are made in two or three months, and unsold books are returned.
+Retailers display products that 1) will build store traffic, 2) maximize profitability per square foot, and 3) generate more inventory turns.
+Prove your title can do those things better than competitors’ titles, and you can get your books on the shelves of the below retailers:

 Airport stores.
 Books on management, investment, economics, business biography, personal finance, and health sell well among business travelers.
 Books for children also tend to do well in these outlets, especially children’s “activity books.”
-Popular fiction achieves book sales in this environment also.
+Popular fiction also achieves book sales in this environment.
 Consider selling to other airport stores, not just bookstores.

 Supermarkets and pharmacies.
 Cookbooks, travel books, and regional titles move in supermarkets, but health-related topics sell better in drugstores.
 Children’s titles also seem to do well in supermarkets, but fiction remains the mainstay there.

-Museums, zoos and national parks.
-Most of these have a gift shop, and to get in them you must demonstrate how your books can educate and entertain their guests.
+Museums, zoos, and national parks.
+Most of these have a gift shop, and to get into them, you must demonstrate how your books can educate and entertain their guests.
 Get your books on these shelves using third-party management firms that acquire books for the gift shops.
-Event Network operates gift shops at zoos, museums, aquariums, science centers and botanical gardens, and Eastern National serves the national park system.
+Event Network operates gift shops at zoos, museums, aquariums, science centers, and botanical gardens, and Eastern National serves the national park system.